fewnew/art74-spring2019/projects/project1/Final/readme.md

 ## Project Description (2 paragraphs minimum)
 Every project should address the following questions:
 <br>
-What does your project look/sound/smell/feel like?
+What does your project look/sound/smell/feel like? <br>
-What is the conceptual/personal/political motivation behind the project?
+What is the conceptual/personal/political motivation behind the project?<br>
 What is the intended context?
-Where/how does the audience experience it?
+Where/how does the audience experience it?<br>
 What/who are your influences for this particular piece?

 ____